-For the TCMT prototype, the 5 mm thick and 10 cm wide NICADD extruded scintillating strips [3] were a possible choice.
+For the TCMT prototype, the MINOS [3] scintillating strips meet specifications.
+Because those strips are not available, the 5 mm thick and 10 cm wide NICADD extruded scintillating strips [4] were a possible choice.
 Because 10 cm strip is too wide for the basic TCMT design (can not provide sufficient segmentation), each strip should be cut in half, or a separation groove must be introduced.
-The choice between a co-extruded hole or a machind groove was governed by the following considerations.
+The choice was governed by the following considerations.
 First, for the estimation of an available amount of light, a 1 m long strip with a co-extruded hole was tested with cosmic rays.
-A 1.2 mm outer diameter Kuraray [4] Y-11 multiclad S-type WLS fiber was glued inside the hole using EJ-500 [5] optical glue.
-With a Hamamatsu [6] R-580 PMT, the strip provided 14.4 photoelectrons (PE).
-Second, because the optical cement lost transmission even at a low radiation dose, strips with a machined "key" shape groove for the WLS fiber were also tested.
+A 1.2 mm outer diameter Kuraray [5] Y-11 multiclad S-type WLS fiber was glued inside the hole using EJ-500 [6] optical glue.
+With a Hamamatsu [7] R-580 PMT, the strip provided 14.4 photoelectrons (PE).
+Second, because the optical cement lost transmission even at a low radiation dose, strips with a machined "key" shape groove (Fig. 2) for the WLS fiber were also tested.
 The groove had the following dimensions: an inner diameter of 0.053", a width of neck 0.040", and it was done for the four different depths (h): 0.063", 0.078", 0.117", and 0.156".
 The respective PE yields were 12.3, 13.9, 14.3, and 13.3 PE.
 Finally, a strip with a small co-extruded hole was tested in the same way.
 The inner diameter of the co-extruded hole was about the outer diameter of the WLS fiber (1.2mm).
 The extruded strip with the small co-extruded hole and non-glued WLS fiber provided 15.2 PE.
-Because the mean value of "diameter" and position of the co-extruded hole can be adjusted during the production run, the NICADD extruded strip with the small co-extruded hole was the final choice for the TCMT.
+Because the mean value of diameter and position of the co-extruded hole can be adjusted during the production run, the NICADD extruded strip with the small co-extruded hole was the final choice for the TCMT.